COVID-19 Campus Updates

 We will also strive to do the following to increase the support for mental health services among our campus community:

-college has an on-campus counseling center staffed with four full-time counselors
+has an on-campus counseling center staffed with four full-time counselors and a part-time

 Counseling services, including individual, couples, group, and outreach were all offered via phone and Zoom this semester.
 Two counselors rotated coverage in the office daily.
 A crisis clinician was available for crisis services.